Shared accommodation and tips for successful shared housing

 An example of a shared household agreement found here.

 Search for shared accommodation

-A comprehensive guide to shared accommodation is provided by the Redfern Legal Centre is found online and here, it is definitely worth reading.
-If you still have questions about shared accommodation or your accommodation arrangements please contact our Housing Services Coordinator.
+A comprehensive guide to shared accommodation is provided by the Redfern Legal Centre is found online and is definitely worth reading.
+If you still have questions about shared accommodation or your accommodation arrangements please contact Housing Services.

 More information about share housing, including legal issues can be found on the Tenants Union NSW site.
-There is also a very useful fact sheet for people considering share houses and we strongly recommend you read this before entering into any arrangements.
+There are also a very useful facts sheets on the Tenants Union website for people considering share houses and we strongly recommend you read this before entering into any arrangements.